contre95/expense-mate/README.md

 /unknown - Categorize unknown expenses. /done and continue in another moment.
 /new - Creates a new expense. /fix if you made made a mistake.
 /ping - Checks bot availability and health.
+/ai - Analyze image/text for expenses.
+Send /cancel to quit.
 /help - Displays this menu.
 ```